grunwaldlab/Microbe-ID/README.md

 This site was built solely with open source components.

 Designed and built by members of the [Grunwald lab](http://grunwaldlab.cgrb.oregonstate.edu).
-For questions, please contact Javier Tabima, Niklaus Grunwald<grunwaln@science.oregonstate.edu>, and Zhian Kamavar.
+For questions, please contact Javier Tabima, [Niklaus Grunwald](grunwaln@science.oregonstate.edu), and Zhian Kamavar.